How To Customize Your WordPress 404 Error Page

 Below are just some examples of simple customizations you can make to your WP 404 page.

-For example, you can add links pointing visitors to the main areas of your site …
+For example, you can add links pointing visitors to the main sections of your site …

-(Direct visitors to the main pages of your website)
+(Direct visitors to the main sections of your website)

 You can add links to relevant content, related content, or your latest content …